qBraid/qBraid/README.md

 pip install -e ".[test]"
 pytest tests/{path-to-test}
 ```
-Running unit tests with tox will automatically generate a coverage report, which can be viewed in
+Running unit tests with tox will automatically generate a coverage report, which can be viewed by
-your browser via `tests/_coverage/index.html`.
+opening `tests/_coverage/index.html` in your browser.

 To run linters and doc generators and unit tests:
 ```